 There are also ferries departing from the Port of Rafina, up to four daily departures, with a travel time that ranges from 3 to 5 hours.

-A weekly ferry service departs from the Port of Lavrio and it reaches Naxos via the islands of Kea and Kythnos.
+Weekly ferry services depart from the Port of Lavrio and it reaches Naxos via the islands of Kea and Kythnos.

 Especially during the high season, it’s always better to book your ticket in advance.
 I personally use Direct Ferries to find the most convenient tickets and fees in Greece.

 Quite close to a ferry hub in the Aegean Sea for departures, many ferry lines include Naxos in their routes, allowing travelers to reach several other destinations in the Aegean and in further islands.